-Instead of planning over a product automaton (cartesian product between $\automaton$ and a finite abstraction of the robotic system) like in \cite{Oh2021, Maly2013, Bhatia2010, Kantaros2020, Ho2022CDC}, we propose to use the abstraction to prune impossible task sequences of $\automaton$.
+Instead of planning over a product automaton (Cartesian product of $\automaton$ with a finite abstraction of the robotic system) like in \cite{Oh2021, Maly2013, Bhatia2010, Kantaros2020, Ho2022CDC}, we propose to use the abstraction to prune impossible task sequences of $\automaton$.
 To do this, we construct an adjacency graph of the regions in $\mathcal{P}$ in order to prune impossible transitions in $\automaton$.

 The adjacency graph is constructed by computing adjacency and intersections between the regions in $\mathcal{P}$ as well as the remainder region $X \setminus \cup_{p \in \mathcal{P}}$.
 Each region is represented as a node in the adjacency graph, and edges of the graph represent regions which are geometrically adjacent to each other or intersecting with one another.
 This adjacency graph captures the possible transitions between regions in the continuous state space, and we use it to remove geometrically impossible letters in the alphabet, thereby pruning the edges in $\automaton$ that are not realizable in the state space.